silvus/dotfiles/app/.textadept/textadept/doc/api.md

 Return:

-* table of fold levels.
+* table of fold levels associated with line numbers.

 <a id="lexer.fold_line_comments"></a>
 ### `lexer.fold_line_comments`(*prefix*)

-Returns a fold function (to be used within the lexer's `_foldsymbols` table) that folds consecutive line comments that start with string *prefix*.
+Returns a fold function (to be passed to `lexer.add_fold_point()`) that folds consecutive line comments that start with string *prefix*.

 Parameters: